raphaelavelar/cheatsheets/cheatsheets/git.md

-git show HEAD                   # Displays the contents from the latest commit git show HEAD~<number>          # Displays the nth commit from the HEAD git show HEAD~1:<path to file>  # Displays a specific version of file stored in the commit
+git show HEAD                   # Displays the contents from the latest commit git show HEAD~<number>          # Displays the nth commit from the HEAD git show HEAD~1:<path to file>  # Displays a specific version of file stored in the commit git show HEAD~1 --name-only     # Displays only the name of the modified files git show HEAD~1 --name-status   # Displays the name and status of each modified file
 ```

 ### Ls-tree